 The projects team at Server Room Environments provides a complete project management service using the latest energy efficient, sustainable and eco-friendly power technologies.
-We can design and deliver power protection plans for any size of datacentre UPS including complete electrical installation, commissioning, site testing, training and 24/7 maintenance contracts.
-Our experience covers single and three phase datacentre UPS systems, modular transformerless and transformer-based uninterruptible power supplies, standby power generators, static transfer switches, power distribution units and LV switchboards; the complete critical power path to the incoming building transformer or substation to the IT loads.
+We can design and deliver power protection plans for any size of UPS system including complete electrical installation, commissioning, site testing, training and 24/7 maintenance contracts.
+Our experience covers single and three phase UPS systems, modular transformerless and transformer-based uninterruptible power supplies, standby power generators, static transfer switches, power distribution units and LV switchboards; the complete critical power path to the incoming building transformer or substation to the IT loads.

 Designing a power protection plan for a datacentre is very similar to that of a server room but on a much larger scale.
 Most plans refer to protection of the critical power path.
 This follows the route of electrical supplies from the building incomer and point of common coupling (PCC) to LV switchboards and then its distribution around the datacentre facility.
 Larger mega-sized datacentres may have their own HV/LV transformer connection.

 Datacentres typically look for redundancy in their critical power path and cooling systems designed using the Tier principle from the Uptime Institute.
 Datacentre resilience can be described in terms of the levels of redundancy provided in their design.
 The levels start with Tier 1 and basic protection of the critical power path with no redundancy and move up to Tier IV which provides multiple redundancy levels including connection to the grid from two separate transformers (2N: A and B supplies).

 The back-up power element within a datacentre will generally consist of an uninterruptible power supply and standby power generator.
 These may be arranged as single or N+X redundant installations with the UPS system housed in a plant room along with its battery set or within the data hall itself.